spectrocloud/librarium/docs/docs-content/integrations/hello-universe.md

 - A standalone front-end application.
 It provides a click counter that is saved locally and displays Spectro Cloud themed images.
-- A three-tier application with a front-end application, API server and PostgreSQL database into a Kubernetes cluster.
+- A three-tier application with a front-end tier, API server, and PostgreSQL database.
   It provides a click counter that is saved in the deployed database and displays Spectro Cloud themed images.
 You can read more about this configuration on the Hello Universe [README](https://github.com/spectrocloud/hello-universe?tab=readme-ov-file#reverse-proxy-with-kubernetes).

 :::info

-The three-tier application mode is only supported by version 1.1.2.
+The three-tier application configuration is only supported by version 1.1.2 of the pack.

 :::